 Finally, the Exchange notes that not all Users of co-location services actually connect to the Exchanges.
 If billing for co-location services was based on the Exchanges to which a User connected, CSP Users would not be charged at all.
 Therefore, billing once per co-location service is also consistent with the fact that some CSP Users do not connect to any of the Exchanges.

-The Exchange will amend its Equities Price List and the NYSE Amex Options Fee Schedule to describe the Exchange's current billing practice for co-location services received by Users that connect to more than one of the Exchanges.
+The Exchange will amend its Price List to describe the Exchange's current billing practice for co-location services received by Users that connect to more than one of the Exchanges.

 40 Gb LCN Connection